tschinz/swift_cheat_sheet/source/02_variables.md

 let rank = dict["bern"] // doesn't exist would be Int! therefore nil
 ```

-Use a tuble with `for-in` to enumerate a dictionary
+Use a tuple with `for-in` to enumerate a dictionary
 ```swift
 for (key, value) in dict {
     println("\(key) = \(value)")